 - Take notes.
 Paraphrase or summarize key ideas and write down important quotations (ideally on a different piece of paper).
 Use the margins to write down short headlines & annotations.
 If you’re reading an analysis or opinion piece, comment on passages you agree/ disagree with.

 - Highlight important words and passages so that you can find them again quickly.
-I recommend using maximum three different colours as otherwise it might get too confusing.
+I recommend using a maximum of three different colours as otherwise it might get too confusing.

 - Underline unfamiliar words or concepts.
 Ideally, look them up after reading the text to not interrupt your reading flow.
 If the text doesn’t make sense without knowing the meaning of a word or concept, however, take a break to look it up.